Please join us! Feel free to drop in and join us — a long term commitment not necessary.

 Book discussion is open to everyone interested in sharing their reading experience with others.

 Meetings are held the first Thursday of each month at 6 pm in the Bottom Shelf Room.

-Books are selected by the entire group, suitability for discussion, and interest to the group as well as availability of copies in the MORE library.
+Books are selected by the entire group based on suitability for discussion and interest to the group as well as availability of copies in the MORE library.
 Each type of genre and literary form is considered in terms of its own excellence and the audience for which it is intended.
 Suggestions from readers are welcome.

 You can click a book cover to order the book from the MORE Library Catalog!